 Kneeling bodyweight triceps extension is one of the best triceps exercises to work your triceps brachii without using dumbbells, barbells, or weight machines.

-It’s an ideal beginner’s exercise for those who have limited upper body strength, and it can be used to build both muscle and strength progressively.
+It’s an ideal beginner’s exercise for those with limited upper body strength, and it can be used to build muscle and strength progressively.

 How To Do